Can You Use White Lithium Grease on Bike Chains?

 Using cooking oils on bike chains is not advised.
 Oils like olive, coconut, or sunflower oil can provide temporary lubrication but are not suitable for the harsh conditions of a bicycle chain and can cause harm to the chain over time.
 Bike chains require specialized lubricants that can withstand high temperatures and dirt buildup.

-Can I Use Mineral Oil on My Bike Chain?
+Can I use Mineral Oil on my Bike Chain?

 Yes, you can use mineral oil for lubricating bike chains.
 It’s favored for its low viscosity and easy absorption by the chain’s metal parts.
 Also, compared to other lubes, it’s less prone to attracting dirt, promoting a cleaner and smoother chain operation.